 Managing Risk & Compliance in the Age of Data Democratization

-Data privacy and compliance, particularly around financial data, are key trends.
+Data privacy, risk and compliance, particularly around financial data, are key trends.
 Indeed, more governments across the globe are looking at ways to protect consumer and financial data, to ensure that information does not get into the wrong hands and is not used inappropriately.
 Banks and financial services have two business imperatives: Comply with a growing list of regulatory measures aimed at preventing financial crime and pursue growth opportunities in a highly competitive market.

 With every interaction, these organizations strive to increase customer lifetime value by providing a more personalized customer experience while doing everything they can to make sure the data is used for its intended purpose.

-Two Sides of the Data Story
+Two Sides of the Data Risk and Compliance Story

 Because compliance and growth are often seen as competing imperatives, they represent two sides of the same data story based largely on how people typically work with the data.